-- 1. Confirm that the institution verifies the identity of students who participate in courses or programs provided through distance or correspondence education.
+- Confirm that the institution verifies the identity of students who participate in courses or programs provided through distance or correspondence education.
 Confirm that it appropriately discloses additional fees related to verification to students, and that the method of verification makes reasonable efforts to protect students' privacy. - Determine how the institution verifies that the student who enrolls in a course is the same student who submits assignments, takes exams and earns a final grade.
-The team should ensure that the institution's approach respects student privacy. - Check that any costs related to verification (e.g., fees associated with test proctoring) and charged directly to students are explained to the students prior to enrollment in distance or correspondence courses. - 2.
-Check the response that reflects the team's conclusions after reviewing this component of Federal Compliance: - \boxtimes The institution meets HLC's requirements. - The institution meets HLC's requirements, but additional monitoring is recommended. - The institution does not meet HLC's requirements and additional monitoring is recommended. - The Federal Compliance reviewer/evaluation team also has comments that relate to the institution's compliance with the Criteria for Accreditation.
-See Criterion (insert appropriate reference).
+The team should ensure that the institution's approach respects student privacy. - Check that any costs related to verification (e.g., fees associated with test proctoring) and charged directly to students are explained to the students prior to enrollment in distance or correspondence courses.

+Federal Compliance: ☐ The institution meets HLC's requirements. ☐ The institution meets HLC's requirements, but additional monitoring is recommended.
+The institution does not meet HLC's requirements and additional monitoring is recommended.
+The Federal Compliance reviewer/evaluation team also has comments that relate to the institution's compliance with the Criteria for Accreditation.
+See Criterion (insert appropriate reference). te ☑ The institution meets HLC's requirements. ☐ The institution meets HLC's requirements, but additional monitoring is recommended. ☐ The institution does not meet HLC's requirements and additional monitoring is recommended. ☐ The Federal Compliance reviewer/evaluation team also has comments that relate to the institution's compliance with the Criteria for Accreditation.
+See Criterion (insert appropriate)